-Video is the most engaging scalable medium of communication.
-It's one of the best marketing channels out there and it's only getting better.
-If you don't yet have a habit of regularly publishing videos I'd like to convince you to get there.
+I'd like to convince you that publishing more videos is one of the lowest effort and highest return places to be spending your time to grow your business.
+If you don't yet have a habit of regularly publishing videos I'd like to get you to get there.

 Like any argument I want to make sure I'm meeting you where you're at.
 You might not yet be convinced video is an important medium to be investing any time in.
 You might know it's important but you don't think you can be making videos.
 You might feel comfortable making videos but you don't feel like they're good, you're not publishing consistently, or maybe nobody's watching them.